There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 You will also find something in the Jotunheimen area if you are into art and culture: Stave churches, chapels, art galleries and museums.

 Excursions and other winter activities

-"One of my favourite places to be ski touring in Norway is Jotunheimen, especially the west of Jotunheimen, where we find the beautiful and remote valley of Leirdalen with massive peaks on each side.
-The Smørstabbtindane peaks are both fun to ascend, descend and rest your eyes upon."
+Joakim Dokka is a ski touring enthusiast with a preference for Jotunheimen: "Especially the west part of Jotunheimen is one of my favourite places for ski touring in Norway", he says, "where we have the beautiful and remote valley of Leirdalen with massive peaks on each side.
+The Smørstabbtindane peaks are fun to ascend, descend and rest your eyes upon".

-"I would recommend to visit these areas in late winter and spring because of the accessibility is quite scarce in the middle of winter (closed roads and less hours of daylight)."
+"I would recommend visiting these areas in late winter and spring, because the accessibility is quite scarce in the middle of winter (closed roads and less daylight)."

 Norway is an incredible place to explore, with untamed mythical landscapes, mountains, valleys, and fjords.
 Before you enter the outdoors, get familiar with the nine simple rules of the Norwegian mountain code to help you stay safe.

 Back to top